 Our lawyers will help make sure you get the best settlement possible.
 We have recovered over $1 billion in settlements for our clients.
 The lawyers at John Foy & Associates are ready to help you get started on filing your claim.
-Call us today at (404) 400-4000 to learn more about all of your legal options.
+Call us today to learn more about all of your legal options.

 Why Insurance Companies Must Pay for Drunk Driving Accidents